 - Anyone who has taken part in unlicensed activity.

 Step 1 - Download the Background History Form

 The Background History Form can be found on the TREC website.
 Download the PDF and read through the directions completely before you start.

 Downloading the form is important because that’s the only way to save information as you work on it.

 Step 2 - Be 100% Honest and Transparent

 TREC wants to know the truth, the whole truth and nothing but the truth.
-If you provide misleading information or lie about the circumstances and TREC finds out they’ll probably deny your license application.
+If you provide misleading information or lie about the circumstances and TREC finds out, they’ll probably deny your license application.
 No bueno.

 Step 3 - Provide Personal, Contact and Employment Information

-The first thing you be asked to do is list your name, contact information, and employment history.
+The first thing you will be asked to do is list your name, contact information, and employment history.
 The employment history will need to include everything in the last five years as well as unemployment periods of 30+ days.

 Step 4 - List Every Single License and/or Infraction (Even Dismissed Charges)